TheTLe504/CISSP-Study-Guide/D1 - Security and Risk Management.md

 ### Understand and apply concepts of confidentiality, integrity and availability
 #### Definitions and examples
-* Confidentiality - Making sure the right people can access the material.
+* Confidentiality - Ensure that the person can confirm their own identity.
 Data must be classified so the administrators knows exactly who should have access.
 Users must Identify themselves, authenticate, and then be given authorization before having access.
 Contents must be encrypted or restricted for users who don't do the above.
   * End to End symmetric encryption holds confidentiality because only users with a key can see the data
   * File permissions only allow authorized users to view the contents
+* Integrity - Ensure that data has not been changed or altered.
+  * 3 states of data.
+    * Active State - in memory.
+    * Passive state - in a hard drive.
-* Integrity - Protected from changes
+    * Transport state - Data being transferred from one system to another.
-  * Hashing
+  * Hashing.
   * Segregation of duties
   * approval checkpoints (SDLC)
   * RSA(uses HMC)
   * IPSec
-* Availability - Information is available to users when they need it
+* Availability - Information is available to users when they need it.
+  * available time and location of access of certain files.
-  * Not vulnerable to DOS
+  * Not vulnerable to DDOS
   * Has backups and redundancy to ensure no downtime

 #### How do they relate to each other?